 - The District continues to produce a significant number of Dell Scholars with each graduating class.
-This year, the District honored 13 seniors who earned this distinction in 2023.
+This year, the District honored 9 seniors who earned this distinction in 2024.
 The SAISD Dell Scholars are part of a group of 500 Scholars nationwide who will receive a \$20,000 scholarship, a Dell laptop, textbook credits, and multi-faceted support resources.
-The students proudly represent both CAST Med High School and Travis Early College High School. - Three of the District's high schools scored in San Antonio's ranking of Top 10 High Schools for 2023, according to new rankings from U.S. News & World Report.
+The students proudly represent both Fox Tech High School and Travis Early College High School. - Two of the District's high schools scored in San Antonio's ranking of Top 10 High Schools for 2024, according to new rankings from U.S. News & World Report.
 The news organization has been ranking schools nationwide since 2007.
-This year, the Young Women's Leadership Academy was ranked No. 2 in the San Antonio area.
-Travis Early College High School stands tall at No. 6.
-The Advanced Learning Academy was ranked at No. 7, with this year being its first time being honored in the top 10. - Douglass Elementary's bilingual kindergarten teacher Blanca Hernandez is a recipient of one of ten inaugural HMH (Houghton Mifflin Harcourt) Lighthouse Awards given to teachers across the nation.
-Formally announced in May for Teacher Appreciation Week, the awards from the learning technology company, in partnership with acclaimed speaker and author of The Lighthouse Effect, Steve Pemberton, were given to teachers who embody the key characteristics of a teacher lighthouse- someone who is humble, steady, and seeks no recognition for the work they do.
+This year, the Young Women's Leadership Academy remained ranked No. 2 in the San Antonio area.
+Travis Early College High School stands tall at No. 9. - The district's newest National Board-Certified Teachers (NBCT) were recognized at a formal pinning ceremony at the Texas National Board Coalition for Teaching conference at Education Service Center- Region 20.
+The four teachers now help comprise eight total educators in SAISD that currently possess this certification, the highest a teacher may obtain.
+Recognizing the importance of the process and the achievement, the district, with the help of the SAISD Foundation, is working to help more interested educators achieve this honor.